Greece Moments Greece Moments

 Antonios & Stamatina Kanellopoulou Park

-A must-see is the hidden Alley Flora’s Alleyway, in which an artist gave free rein to his creativity and embellished a small street in an original way.
+A must-see is the hidden Flora’s Alleyway, where an artist gave free rein to their creativity and transformed a small street in a truly original way.
 History buffs can visit the Archaeological Museum not far from the town hall.
-Reopened in 2023, it shows the finds of the island in a very small space, including from Oria Kastro, Vryokastro and Maroula.
+Reopened in 2023, it displays the island’s finds in a compact space, including those from Oria Kastro, Vryokastro and Maroula.
 The latter site is one of the oldest settlements in the Aegean Sea (8,800 BC).

 • Opening hours Kythnos Archaeological Museum: 8:30 a.m. – 3:00 p.m., Tue + Thu closed, free admission